remmarcoux/clockworks/README.md

 **Do not change configuration files**

 If you wish to configure the application for your environment or workstation, create a file called `local.yml` and put your configuration there or use environment variables.
 "Config" overwrites keys from the `default.yml` file with `local.yml`, then with environment variables.
-Nothing overwrites environment variables.
+Nothing overwrites environment variables. `local.yml` files are gitignored and will not pollute the VCS.

 |Key|Env.
 Variable|Description|
 |---|---|---|